 Brianna began her training in Ottawa before moving to Toronto to gain a BFA in Performance Dance at Ryerson University.
 Her creative practice centers around storytelling and how musical, physical and textual narratives shape characters onstage.
 At Ryerson, Brianna performed works by Hanna Kiel, Hassan El-Amin, Alysa Pires, and Dylan Crossman of the Merce Cunningham Trust.
 She has worked with Near&Far Projects as a company artist, has judged for dance competitions across Ontario, and was on teaching faculty at the highly-praised Elite Danceworx.
 Participating in intensives has helped Brianna further develop her technique.
 She has recently studied Gaga in NYC, attended The Performing Arts Project in North Carolina, and trained in the Metamorphosis Method of Spain.
-Brianna is certified in ADAPT Jazz and has passed her RAD Advanced 2 Ballet examination.
+Brianna has passed her ADAPT Jazz and RAD Advanced 2 Ballet examinations.
 She is an Aquarius and dreams of working on Broadway.

 I cannot begin to explain my love for this performance.
 But I will…

 First of all, the use of Moulin Rouge’s daring and seductive score inhabits so much of their journey together.
 The raw energy of their hard work and passion oozes out of the music and gathers everything so perfectly.
 They blast out of the gate with “Roxanne” to introduce themselves as fierce competitors, showing not only their ballroom background, but the control in their timing.
 Then they switch so effortlessly into one of my favourite pieces of art, the song “Come What May” and remind us that their chemistry is unique.
 No one can do it like them.
 No one has the partnership that they grew, and no one will compare.
 I am so unbelievably impressed by the connection and respect that they have for each other.
 I hope to one day exhibit that much trust on a stage.